Value Alignment of Social Media Ranking Algorithms: Related Work

 The challenging questions are: (1)~\emph{which} social values should be embedded in algorithms, and (2)~\emph{how} do we do so?
 In the social media setting, many prior works have focused on political aspects of this problem, motivated by the pressing concerns about these technologies' impact on democracy~\cite{jia2024embedding,bluefeedredfeed,babaei2018purple,nelimarkka2019re, munson2010presenting, munson2013encouraging, guess2023reshares, nyhan2023like,milli2025engagement}.
 There have also been concerted efforts to reduce the amount of misinformation on feeds~\cite{jahanbakhsh2021exploring,bode2018see,karduni2019vulnerable,vraga2017using}.
 However, focusing only on misinformation or political content covers only a small fraction of what is shown on social media.
 Perhaps closest to our work is Alexandria~\cite{kolluri2025alexandria}, a library of values spanning six value systems (e.g., Rokeach and Maslow).
-While Alexandria offers broad coverage, it does not encode relationships of tension or complementarity among values, a limitation that matters when algorithms must inevitably prioritize some values at the expense of others.
-Other efforts to advocate for a broader set of values have remained either at the theoretical level~\cite{bernstein2023embedding,stray2024building,milli2021optimizing}.
-This leaves questions about how we might integrate a \emph{design space of values}---one with trade-offs---into algorithms in practice.
+While Alexandria offers broad coverage, it does not encode relationships of tension or complementarity among values; this limitation is important as algorithms must inevitably prioritize some values at the expense of others.
+In contrast, Schwartz's value system provides a theoretical structure for reasoning over trade-offs between values.
+Furthermore, our work validates that our method using direct user elicitation and LLM value labels produces recognizably value-aligned feed and additionally provides empirical insights into how this value alignment reshapes users' feeds.
+Finally, our studies reveal that maintaining recognizability becomes difficult when users adjust multiple values simultaneously, though this decline plateaus rather than continuing to degrade.
+This finding has concrete implications for designing value elicitation mechanisms.
+Outside of Alexandria, other efforts to advocate for a broader set of values have remained at the theoretical level~\cite{bernstein2023embedding,stray2024building,milli2021optimizing,rieger2024responsible}.
+This leaves questions about how we might integrate a \emph{design space of values} --- one with trade-offs --- into algorithms in practice.

 This work presents a method for ranking social media feeds using a value system built around trade-offs between values (Schwartz's Basic Human Values) and by empirically testing whether feeds optimized for multiple values at once still produce outputs that users can recognize as aligned with their selected values or whether such multi-objective optimization might otherwise collapse into unrecognizable blends.
 To define the values present in social media content, we draw from Schwartz's theory of Basic Human Values, which articulates a encompassing set of values that underlie the attitudes and behaviors of individuals.
 We can use large language models to label these constructs at scale and then incorporate them into the feed-ranking algorithm.
 We demonstrate that our proposed method is robust and flexible enough to be successfully applied to users' own feeds.